 In a large bowl, add 2 cups flour, sugar, baking powder, salt, and whisk to combine.

 Add the butter, and with a pastry cutter or two forks, cut the butter in.
+Add the lemon zest, and mix in.
 Set bowl aside.

-In a small bowl, add the egg, sour cream, vanilla, and whisk to combine until smooth.
+In a small bowl, add the sour cream, vanilla, and lemon juice and whisk to combine until smooth.